fdeblasio/pokeemerald-expansion/notes.md

 - Some Magnemites never occur because 30 is less than REMATCH_2_LEVEL
     - Double check this?
 - More mugshots for other bosses?
+- Can add Scientists since FRLG front sprite is available
+    - Can add Super Nerds too using either the School Kid or Scientist overworld sprites
 - Readjust wild/trainer levels so that parties aren't overpowered?
 - Go back and make rematch levels stronger/more consistent (don't forget to update evolutions)
 - Add macros for ORAS rematch mons even if they don't exist (like Wilton's Fraxure/Haxorus)